 SAJ Retreats are a memorable and meaningful way in which we build our intergenerational community.
 Every two years, about 150 SAJers, from toddlers to elders, travel out of the city and escape the stresses of life for a weekend of deep learning, beautiful davening (prayer), and much needed menucha (rest).
 SAJ children and teens enjoy freedom to explore and play in nature.
 When we come together for Havdalah under the stars, s’mores and singing over the fire, all is right with the world

 Committee Involvement is a great way for SAJers to get to know each other while contributing their talents and passions to the larger community.
 Our committees include Community Life, Caring Committee, SOJAC (Social Action and Justice Committee), Finance Committee, Fundraising Committee, along with various short-term issue-based task forces.
-Contact our Board Chair David Greenberg or Rabbi Lauren to inquire about getting involved.
+Contact our Board Chair Janet Brain or Rabbi Lauren to inquire about getting involved.